 Lauren Gilbert is a 2010 graduate of James Madison University with a B.A. in political science.
 As Director of Programs, she has primary responsibility for overseeing all five Sorensen Institute programs, including curriculum development, recruitment execution, analysis and evaluation.
 Lauren has been instrumental in the development of Sorensen's social media presence and continues to be a key player in the development of alumni activities.

 Colleen Smith is a long-standing figure in the field of development and fundraising in the Commonwealth.
 She has held pivotal roles around Virginia for over 25 years, focusing on the expansion of deserving programs like the restoration of James Madison's Montpelier, Ash Lawn Opera, Tandem Friends School, and the University of Virginia's Darden School and McIntire School.

 Colleen is currently the deputy director and director of development for the Sorensen Institute, where she continues to focus on the health and well-being of its operations.

-Tracy Tanner Bond has made a nearly thirty year career at The University of Virginia.
+Tracy Tanner Bond has made a nearly thirty year career at the University of Virginia.
 Before joining Sorensen in 2006, her background at the University has been diverse, from experience in the Bursar's Office, Construction and Facilities Management and Real Estate Contract Administration.
 Her financial and administrative experience has been a wonderful resource in managing the financial operations for this non-profit organization.

-Giving back to the community is a passion of Tracy's, and through community outreach and Alumni volunteers of the Sorensen Institute, we have been successful with food drives, book drives and serving as part of Remote Area Medical team in Wise, VA.
+Giving back to the community is a passion of Tracy's, and through community outreach and Alumni volunteers of the Sorensen Institute, we have been successful with food drives, book drives and serving as part of Remote Area Medical team in Wise, Virginia.